Kalusa, India

-Kalusa or Kaloosa is a village in the Bandipore district of Jammu and Kashmir, India.
+Kalusa, Kaloosa or Kaloos is a village in the Bandipore district of Jammu and Kashmir, India.

 About 72 families of Kashmiri Pandits lived in this village immediately before the mass forced-exodus from the valley in the early 1990s.
 Presently as of January 2009, only about 4 Kashmiri Pandit families live there.
 The rest of the population are Kashmiri Muslims.

 A Sharda Mandir (Temple), is believed to be a stop of the Maa Sharda, whose original temple is in Pakistani-administered Kashmir.